 - Search Engine Marketing

-Every website must have URL (Uniform Resource Locator).
+Every website must have a URL (Uniform Resource Locator).
 Once you’ve decided on a website name (myawesomebusiness.com) you must purchase the domain at a registrar.
 These usually cost between $10 and $20 annually, unless you get a fancy domain like a .biz or .lawyer domain.

-Remember to keep your logins for this handy as you’ll need to access it to renew each year as well access your settings and DNS records from time to time.
+Remember to keep your logins for this handy as you’ll need to access it to renew each year as well as access your settings and DNS records from time to time.

 Each website has associated folders and files that live on a real live web server somewhere in the physical world.
 So when someone types in myawesomebusiness.com into a web browser it pings that server to serve those files up to that web browser and voila your website appears on a computer screen!

-Virtual Private Server (VPS) – This is often is the best fit for small businesses who want an economical option but also some security benefits of knowing who you’re sharing your server with.
+Virtual Private Server (VPS) – This is often is the best fit for small businesses who want an economical option but also the security benefits of knowing who you’re sharing your server with.
 A VPS dedicates specific server resources to your website(s) and usually is faster and more responsive than shared hosting.
-Monthly charges are typically between $20-40 month.
+Monthly charges are typically between $20-40 per month.

 In 2014 Google started to implement a campaign to make the internet more secure by flagging websites that don’t have an associated SSL certificate.
 Although not technically required to get a website up and running, we think it’s important enough that it’s a non-negotiable for all of our client’s websites.